SNR-Based Features and Diverse Training Data for Robust DNN-Based Speech Enhancement

 As one part of the \ac{NAT} feature vector contains the noise \ac{PSD} estimate, the features highly depend on the noise type.
-This can also be seen from the embeddings in Fig.~\ref{fig:TSNE:Features}, where vectors extracted from the same noise type end up the same cluster.
+This can also be seen from the embeddings in Fig.~\ref{fig:TSNE:Features}, where vectors extracted from the same noise type end up in the same cluster.
 The overlap between the cluster is quite small and most of the clusters are easily separable.
 In contrast to the \ac{NAT} features, the embeddings for the \ac{SNRNAT} features do not show strong clusters depending on the noise type.
 Instead all embeddings are mixed together and it is not easily possible to separate the data points based on the background noise type.
 From this, we conclude that the \ac{SNRNAT} features are considerably less dependent on the background noise type.
 This independence of the background noise may be an important property of the \ac{SNRNAT} features to train data driven speech enhancements models that generalize well to unseen noise types.

 The same audio files have been used to extract the embeddings shown in Fig.~\ref{fig:TSNE:Feedforward} and Fig.~\ref{fig:TSNE:LSTM}.
 In contrast to Fig.~\ref{fig:TSNE:Features}, the embeddings have been computed from the second last layer of a trained network, i.e., an internal representation of the neural network, and the absolute magnitudes of the enhanced speech coefficients.
 Fig.~\ref{fig:TSNE:Feedforward} shows the results for the feed-forward network, while Fig.~\ref{fig:TSNE:LSTM} shows the results for the \ac{LSTM} network.
 In both figures, the upper two rows show the embeddings for the internal representation and the last two rows depict the embedding for the enhanced speech signal.
 Furthermore, both figures depict the embeddings for different training data sets, which are shown in the different columns.